robertolozano/robertolozano/README.md

 - 👋 Hi!
 I'm Roberto Lozano, a recent computer science graduate from UC Davis.
 - 👀 I’m very passionate about web development and creating web apps.
 - 💪 I have lots of experience in
-  -HTML
-  -CSS
-  -Javascript
-  -Node/Express
+  -React
+  -MobX
+  -Material UI
+  -HTML/CSS/Javascript
+  -Node/Express/FeathersJS
   -Firebase
   -Websockets
-  -React
   -Typescript
-- 🌱 I’m currently working on further improving my React skills.
+- 🌱 I’m currently working on React SPA
 - 📫 You can reach me at my email rlozano@ucdavis.edu or on LinkedIn: https://www.linkedin.com/in/roberto-lozano-272503163/